HernanAngel/QA-OrangeHRM-ManualTest/README.md

 - Google Sheets → exported as `.xlsx`
 - Markdown for bug reports
 - Git + GitHub for version control
+- JIRA for ticket tracking and bug lifecycle simulation

 ---